zoiby/moon-or-doom-bot/README.md

 Step 1) Open the `moon-or-doom-bot` directory in VS Code

-Step 2) Ensure python3 and all necessary dependencies are installed, some examples below:

-        pip install web3
-        pip install python-dotenv
-        pip install inputimeout
-        pip install atexit
-        pip install requests
+Step 2) Open a new terminal in VS Code, you should be in the `moon-or-doom-bot` directory

+Step 3) Attempt to install all dependencies by typing: `pip install -r ./requirements.txt`

-Step 3) Create a copy of the `.env.example` file and name it `.env`
+Step 4) Create a copy of the `.env.example` file and name it `.env`

-Step 4) Add your wallets private key to the appropriate field in the `.env` file and save it
+Step 5) Add your wallets private key to the appropriate field in the `.env` file and save it

-Step 5) Open the VS Code terminal in `Command Prompt`, you should be in the `moon-or-doom-bot` directory, then `cd src/bot`
+Step 6) In the VS Code terminal, from the `moon-or-doom-bot` directory, type `cd src/bot` to move into the bot directory

-Step 6) Type `py moon_or_doom.py` or `python3 moon_or_doom.py` -- it depends on your local environments Python configuration, if one does not work try the other
+Step 7) Type `py moon_or_doom.py` or `python3 moon_or_doom.py` -- it depends on your local environments Python configuration, if one does not work try the other

-Step 7) Enter the wager amount in Ether -- !!
+Step 8) Enter the wager amount in Ether -- !!
 If you enter 1, it will attempt to wager 1 ETH !!
 If you enter .01, it will wager .01 ETH

-Step 8) Ensure you have the YOLOGames.io moon or doom page open so you can watch the timer and chart to enter
+Step 9) Ensure you have the YOLOGames.io moon or doom page open so you can watch the timer and chart to enter

-Step 9) You may now enter positions by typing either 'm' or 'd' and pressing enter
+Step 10) You may now enter positions by typing either 'm' or 'd' and pressing enter